GoogleChromeLabs/postcss-jit-props/README.md

 or JSON ✨

-> Javascript and JSON have the advantage of just-in-time injection of `@keyframes` using the `-&` suffix
+> Javascript and JSON must use the `-&` suffix on their custom property name in order for jit-props to find associated `@keyframes`